 Splitting the Coil

-DiMarzio PAF Master coil splitting is very simple and only requires connecting the black and white wires from the pickup to the switch part of the push-pull pot, and connecting a ground wire from the switch to the back of the volume pot or tone control.
+DiMarzio PAF Master coil splitting is very simple.
+It requires connecting the black and white wires from the pickup to the switch of the push-pull pot, and connecting a ground wire from the switch to the back of the volume pot or tone control.

 You can see the standard way to wire the push-pull pot in Example 4.